bcgov/snow-dur-analysis/README.md

 ### Goals/Roadmap

-The goal is to explore linkages between variables (climatic, topographic) and the timing and duration of snow cover in British Columbia using remote sensing data at moderate resolution.
+The goal is to explore linkages between variables (climatic, topographic) and the timing / duration of snow cover over British Columbia using time series of satellite at moderate resolution.
+Additional products of this work include datasets of annual snow duration over the Province of BC over the period 2002 - 2018 and a number of scripts that can be used for related or unrelated satellite image time series analysis.

 ### Getting Help or Reporting an Issue